 The Term Loans were borrowed in full at closing.
 Amounts outstanding under the Credit Agreement will incur interest at the rate of 15% per annum.
 During the first 18 months following the closing date, we may elect to pay a portion of the accrued and unpaid interest by capitalizing the amount of such interest on a monthly basis and adding the same to the principal balance of the Term Loans, after which such capitalized interest shall accrue interest at the interest rate and otherwise constitute principal under the Term Loan ("PIK Interest").
 With respect to interest accruing during the first nine months after the closing date, we may elect for 100% of the interest payment to be capitalized as PIK Interest on a monthly basis.
-With respect to interest accruing date, we may elect for 50% of the interest payment to be capitalized as PIK Interest on a monthly basis.
+With respect to interest accruing after the nine month anniversary of the closing date, but before the 18 month anniversary of the closing date, we may elect for 50% of the interest payment to be capitalized as PIK Interest on a monthly basis.
 The Term Loans mature on March 21, 2025.